I bet you are sick of the favorite method of personal finance gurus to lower your cable bill – simply cancel it.

 “I appreciate the fact that [what they said] but times have been tough and I have been a customer of yours for [insert time period here].
 What can we do to lower my bill while keeping my services at the same level.”

-Most recently I called because my cable modem rental fee for my internet went up $1 a month and I asked if they could give me a credit to make up for it.
+Most recently I called because my regional sports fee went up $1 a month.
+I asked if they could give me a credit to make up for it.

-Can you believe I got $120 just because I noticed my cable modem rental fee went up $1?
+Can you believe I got $120 just because I noticed the regional sports fee went up $1?
 I didn’t, but I’m glad I did!
 There is no way I could have expected that.

-One final way to try to get a discount if they won’t give you a deal and you know of another company offering a better deal you could always threaten to switch companies.
+There is one final way to try to get a discount if they won’t give you a deal.
+If you know of another company offering a better deal, you could always threaten to switch companies.
 Just make sure you’re willing to follow through if they call your bluff and allow you to cancel.

 So… have you ever tried to get your cable or internet bill lowered?
 How did it go?
 Do you have any other tips?